Managing Online Forums, a manual for the community admin

 So, unless it works again miraculously… I’ve got a laptop with a dead CD-ROM drive.
 The laptop is nearing 3 years of age, but… like I said, it doesn’t get used much.
 Still, I imagine I’ll be upgrading.
 I’ll just deal with this for right now.
 I move data through a USB drive, anyway.

-1. Brandon Eley (@beley) says:
+Brandon Eley

 Man, you have bad luck when it comes to computers!